sid-sancheti/point-sphere/README.md

 ```
 make
 ```
-and finally, run the executable **from the parent directory**.
-It won't work otherwise because relative file path starts from where the project is ran.
-We need the relative file path to start at the parent directory because we need to access the shader files in the src directory.
+and finally, run the executable
 ```
-cd ..
-./build/point-sphere
+./point-sphere
 ```
 **Voila**, you should see a rotating sphere on your screen.